Crunc/kotlin-jasmine/docs/custom-matchers.md

 ## Defining custom matchers with the `matchers` DSL

 There is no way to provide type safe Kotlin bindings for the Jasmine way of defining custom matchers.
-Hence it is necessary to have some abstractions on top of the Jasmine framework for defining matchers: The [`matchers`](./api/jasmine/matchers.md) DSL.
+Hence it is necessary to have some abstractions on top of the Jasmine framework for defining matchers: The [`matchers`][jasmine.matchers] DSL.

 ### Basic usage

-[`matchers`](./api/asmine/matchers.md) takes a function with receiver type [`MatcherDefinitions`](./api/jasmine/MatcherDefinitions.md) as it's only argument and returns a [`MatcherRegistrations`](./api/jasmine/MatcherRegistrations.md).
-This makes it possible to call one of the `matcher` functions from within a [`matchers`](./api/asmine/matchers.md) block, to define new matchers.
+[`matchers`][jasmine.matchers] takes a function with receiver type [`MatcherDefinitions`][jasmine.MatcherDefinitions] as it's only argument and returns a [`MatcherRegistrations`][jasmine.MatcherRegistrations].
+This makes it possible to call one of the `matcher` functions from within a [`matchers`][jasmine.matchers] block, to define new matchers.

 ```Kotlin
 import jasmine.*